ow2-proactive/catalog-client/docs/CatalogObjectControllerApi.md

 <a name="deleteUsingDELETE1"></a>
 # **deleteUsingDELETE1**
-> CatalogObjectMetadata deleteUsingDELETE1(bucketName, name, sessionID)
+> CatalogObjectMetadata deleteUsingDELETE1(sessionID, bucketName, name)

 Delete a catalog object